 We oppose frivolous lawsuits.
-If the court finds in favor of an insured defendant, we believe the plaintiff and/or their lawyer(s) should be made responsible for defendant's costs.
+If the court finds in favor of an insured defendant and the case is found to be frivolous, we believe the plaintiff and/or their lawyer(s) should be made responsible for defendant's costs.

 We support legislation to strengthen and amend the current tort reform law.
 Injured parties should be compensated only for the actual loss incurred, plus expenses of recovery.